JSnack58/JSnack58.github.io/README.md

 ## Work Experience
 ### Contract FullStack Software Engineer Weir(Oct 2024 - Nov 2024)
-A starup needed a live prototype website to show to for their product within a month for CES.
-I worked with the Weir's CEO to form the users stories for website's design with API-first approach.
-For my tech stack used I used React as its Frontend, built the API with Flask, and stored user/business data in the MongoDB.
-Once built deployed the website on a Linode cluster I created using Terraform, and managed the cluster's environment with Ansible.
+A startup approached me to rapidly develop a live prototype website for CES within a month.
+Working closely with the CEO, I crafted user stories and adopted an API-first approach to design the product.
+For the tech stack, I selected React for the frontend, Flask for the API backend, and MongoDB for storing user and business data.
+The website was deployed on a Linode cluster, provisioned and managed using Terraform and Ansible.

 ### Contract FullStack Software Engineer My12Inch.com(July 2023 - Jan 2024)
 I modernized an outdated internal webpage, transitioning from a legacy Flex (Flash-based) system to a robust and efficient stack comprising ReactJS, Flask, and PostgreSQL.
 This overhaul significantly enhanced the user experience and performance.